 Our C3003 yield trait is an algal gene, and we believe that it will be regulated by USDA-APHIS as a biotech trait.
-In 2017, we signed a non-exclusive research license with the Crop Science division of Bayer AG ("Bayer") (formerly Monsanto Company), to test C3003 and the first version of C3004 in soybean.
+In 2017, we signed a nonexclusive research license with the Crop Science division of Bayer AG ("Bayer") (formerly Monsanto Company), to test C3003 and the first version of C3004 in soybean.
 In 2019, the license was expanded to cover a new discovery and intellectual property related to a new version of C3004.
 Similarly, in 2018 we signed a non-exclusive research license with Forage Genetics, to test a series of traits in forage sorghum.
 In 2019 we signed a non-exclusive research license with Simplot for the evaluation of our traits in potato.
+In 2020, we signed a non-exclusive research license with GDM for the evaluation of three traits in elite soybean germplasm.
 We have been progressing our traits internally in canola and in corn on a fee for service basis but plan to look for partners for our traits in both crops this year.
 Yield10 significantly expands the development pipeline by enabling the licensees to progress our traits in major crops.
 Our focus is on securing a share of the upside value of our traits when we finalize the economic terms of license agreements at the point where the value of the trait is well understood.